DevMiser/Lumina_Frame/README.md

 If you would like to use the optional 3D-printed frame and speakerphone cradle, follow these instructions.

 3D print the frame, cradle, cradle bottom, and four of the tabs [Figure 1].
 The STLs for these 3D parts are on this GitHub repository.
-The recommended setting for slicing the STLs are 0.20mm quality with 25% infill.
-Only the frame and cradle require supports while printing. *(add detail)*
+The recommended setting for slicing the STLs are 0.20mm quality with 30% infill.
+Only the frame and cradle require supports while printing.
+Be certain to block supports for the screw holes.

-Use four of the Phillips pan head screws to screw the tabs in place to hold the display on the frame [Figure 2].
-Insert the speakerphone in the cradle, put on the cradle bottom and hold it in place with the other three screws [Figure 3].
+Mount the Raspeberry Pi to the back of the display per the display's instructions.
+Connect the optional angle adapter, insert the display in the frame and use four of the Phillips pan head screws to screw on the tabs to secure the display [Figure 2].
+Tighten the screws only enough to hold the tabs in place.
+Overtightening them will squeeze the display and cause damage or distortions.
+Insert the speakerphone in the cradle [Figure 3].
+Have only a short length of the USB speakerphone cord on the outside of the cradle.

-Insert the prongs on the speakerphone cradle into the frame [Figure 4].
-This is a tight fit and should hold on its own but use superglue if you want to permanently bond them together.
+Put on the cradle bottom and hold it in place with the other three screws [Figure 4].
+Insert the prongs on the speakerphone cradle into the frame [Figure 5].
+This is a tight fit and should hold on its own but use glue if you want to permanently bond them together.
+Then plug the USB speakerphone cord into one of the **black USB 2.0 ports** [Figure 6].

-Use the optional angle adapter for the power port.

 ---